 We are currently reviewing and updating some of our personnel processes and procedures, both to ensure good practice and to support the full development of our relatively new nonhierarchical management system.

 We introduced nonhierarchical management for staff in June 2019 and thus far it is going very well.
 It is an exciting area of development, and we continue to work on fully adopting this progressive approach, in line with our pacifist principles.

 We would be delighted to find PPU members with personnel experience who could join us in developing this area of work.
 Your contribution could include reviewing and commenting on documentation, providing advice based on previous experience, and potentially participating in a personnel working group.

 If you are interested in becoming involved and have (a) experience of working in, or closely with, personnel / human resources, and (b) a commitment to nonhierarchical ways of working, please get in touch with Peter Glasgow c/o email@example.com

 We are looking for members and supporters to contribute to the development of our diversity strategy.
 If you are interested please send a brief email to firstname.lastname@example.org outlining any experience you have in this area (personal or structural).

 When writing, please indicate why you would like to get involved and how you could contribute, perhaps including a brief resume of your previous experience.
 We look forward to hearing from you.

-The PPU has nine working groups, each focused on a specific campaigning or operational area.
+The PPU has several working groups focused on specific campaigning or operational areas.
 They are made up of PPU members, staff and council members.